jannikmi/multivar_horner/paper/paper.md

 Following the notation of [@trefethen2017multivariate] the usual notion of degree of a polynomial, the maximal degree, is the maximal sum of exponents of all monomials.
 This is equal to the maximal $l_1$-norm of all exponent vectors of the monomials.
 Accordingly the euclidean degree is the maximal $l_2$-norm and the maximal degree is the maximal $l_{\infty}$-norm of all exponent vectors.
-Refer to [@trefethen2017multivariate] for precise mathematical definitions.
+Refer to [@trefethen2017multivariate] for precise definitions.

 A polynomial is called fully occupied with respect to a certain degree if all possible monomials having a smaller or equal degree are present.
 The occupancy of a polynomial can then be defined as the amount of existing monomials relative to the fully occupied polynomial of this degree.